Criteria of average Angel Investor or Seed fund

-Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.
-The leading specific sectors in demand are Clean-Tech and Alternative Energy.
+Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as Internet, Medical devices, mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.

 No Go: Usually there is no interest in partnerships, proprietorships, franchisee, single retail stores, mining or real estate.
 Newer entrepreneurs are encouraged to self rate themselves by reviewing this Investor Readiness list or review this blog: 10-things-that-make-a-business-plan-not-fundable